 Although it may have been a bad idea to turn Ferris Bueller’s Day Off into a television show, some blame for the failure of Ferris Bueller must be attributed to its time slot.
 NBC intentionally plugged one of the weakest holes in its schedule with The Fresh Prince of Bel Air and Ferris Bueller, two new and untested sitcoms.
 For Ferris Bueller, competition included Major Dad which saw an unexpected rise in ratings during the 1990-1991 season, ending in the Top 25 .
 The 1990-1991 season as a whole had no new hits.
 Even The Fresh Prince of Bel Air, which ended the season as the highest-rated new sitcom, only ranked 41st .

-As for Parker Lewis Can’t Lose, the FOX series would run for three seasons and 73 episodes, ending its run in June 1993.
+As for Parker Lewis Can’t Lose, the FOX series aired for three seasons and 73 episodes, wrapping up its run in June 1993.

-TV Land aired the November 5, 1990 episode of Ferris Bueller in May 2004 during a marathon that celebrated the end of Friends by showing episodes of sitcoms that members of the cast had appeared in before Friends.
-The episode of Ferris Bueller was Jennifer Aniston’s entry.
+TV Land aired the November 5th, 1990 episode of Ferris Bueller in May 2004 during a marathon consisting of sitcoms featuring the cast of Friends before they were famous.
+Ferris Bueller served as Jennifer Aniston’s segment.

 2 “Using this Chart.”
 USA Today.
 17 May 1989: 03.D.